-What Causes Motor Oil To Turn Black?
+Why Is Motor Oil Black?

-Should You Change Your Oil Based On Its Color?
+Should You Change Your Oil Based on Its Color?

 Let’s also crack the myth that the color of your oil indicates when it is time to change your oil.
 It is very common for people to assume that there is a correlation between the color of oil, and the need to change the oil.
 This is not necessarily the case.
-Many of the changes and elements your oil is exposed to will change the color so there is no actual way to tell if your vehicle needs to be changed by just looking at it.
+Many of the changes and elements your oil is exposed to will change the color, so there is no actual way to tell if your vehicle needs to be changed by just looking at it.